-Some Member States have assigned specific numeration for attention lines related to COVID 19, with sanitary purposes, to avoid the congestion of the 112 emergency services.
+Some Member States have assigned specific numeration for attention lines related to COVID 19, with sanitary purposes, to avoid the congestion of the 112 emergency services lines.

 Besides, some of them set temporal restrictions in number portability.
-Most of the mobile portabilities that were not market under package services were fulfilled.
+Most of the mobile portabilities that were not available at the market under package services were fulfilled.
 However, only a limited number of home portabilities was allowed as they required the physical action at the home of the customers.